 At the beginning of Duel, David Mann stops at a gas station and is advised to get his radiator hose replaced.
 This errand is put on hold when David is targeted by a murderous truck driver, and naturally the strain the truck's pursuit puts on his car eventually causes the hose to break.

 Several examples of Chekhov's Guns can be found in Enter the Dragon.
 In one scene, Roper is taken through a medieval torture museum room by Mr. Han, which includes a glass display case with several replacement weapon-hands.
 One of them, a metal claw, is used during the big fight with Bruce Lee in the end.
-In addition, during the big fight (which takes place in said museum room, acting as anotherChekhov's Gun), Mr. Han tries throwing a spear at Lee, which goes through a wall and into the Hall Of Mirrors beyond.
+In addition, during the big fight (which takes place in said museum room, acting as anotherChekhov's Gun), Mr. Han tries throwing a spear at Lee, which goes through a wall and into the Hall of Mirrors beyond.
 The climax of the movie involves Lee kicking Han right into the spear and Impaling Him With Extreme Prejudice.
 In fact, the advice that Bruce takes about "smashing the image" in order to defeat Han was itself a Chekhov's Gun given by Bruce's master near the very beginning of the film.

 Equilibrium has an incident where John Preston hands his gun to Brandt for later exploitation.

-Escape From LA has a few of these and one of the best played examples.
+Escape from L.A. has a few of these and one of the best played examples.
 When Snake is given the weapons and tools for his mission, they show him a Holographic projector that can display his image from a distance.
 He also is determined to get his Badass Longcoat from a thug who took it from him mid-film.
 Before taking on the mission he placed the projector in the inside pocket of the coat and never mentioned it again for the rest of the film.
 During the final scene, when his superiors realize that the EMP control disc they have is a fake they open fire on Snake who had been using the projector as a decoy the whole time.
-Cue Crowning Moment of Awesome, Destruction of Modern Society, and a badass break in the Fourth Wall.
+Cue Moment Of Awesome, Destruction of Modern Society, and a badass break in the Fourth Wall.